 Budget

 Some people only go camping a couple of times each summer, or just don’t want to spend much on their camp chairs.
-The good news is that we’ve had good luck with budget models that start at $40 and sometimes dip down to around $25.
-The Coleman Cooler Quad Chair, for example, often is available for less than $50 on Amazon, offers high levels of comfort and support, and has held up well after years of use.
+We’ve had good luck with budget models that start at $40 and sometimes drop down to around $25.
+The Coleman Cooler Quad Chair is often is available for less than $50 on Amazon, offers high levels of comfort and support, and has held up well after years of use.
 It’s true that budget frames generally aren’t as well built, the seat and back may use thinner materials, and stability and features tend to go down with price.
-But so long as you stay away from the true bargain basement offerings, our budget category is a totally viable place to shop.
+But as long as you stay away from true bargain basement models, our budget category is a totally viable place to shop.

 Lightweight

-For those who want to minimize the amount of space that camping takes up in their car, along with those who don’t need the highest levels of comfort, the lightweight category is where weight and packed size become the top priorities.
-All dimensions of these chairs shrink dramatically, the fabrics and frames become a lot thinner, and they’ll pack down small enough to strap to the outside of—or sometimes even squeeze inside—a backpacking or hiking pack.
+The lightweight category is where weight and packed size become the top priorities, perfect for those looking to minimize the volume of camping gear in their car, along with anyone who doesn't need the highest levels of comfort.
+All dimensions of these chairs shrink dramatically, the fabrics and frames become a lot thinner, and they’ll pack down small enough to strap to the outside of a backpacking or hiking pack, or sometimes even fit inside.
 The compromises make them less than ideal for camping and everyday use, but the streamlined design is popular among minimalists and when space is at a premium.
 Popular models in this category include the Nemo Moonlite, REI Co-op Flexlite line, and Helinox Chair Zero.

 Double Camping Chairs